MESC2004/TC2005B_Videogame/README.md

 ### **Mindset**

 What kind of mindset do you want to provoke in the player?
 Do you want them to feel powerful, or weak?
 Adventurous, or nervous?
 Hurried, or calm?
 How do you intend to provoke those emotions?
-The intention is for the player to have to manage his speed while also considering what the opponent could do to their front facing card, attempting to predict posibilities and choose the best course of action.
+The intention is for the player to have to manage their speed while also considering what the opponent could do to their front facing card, attempting to predict posibilities and choosing the best course of action, wether this is defending, attacking or using effect cards to increase their stats.

 ## _Technical_